mehdimir/nexus-peedy/README.md

 * removed the nonsense plexus-ehcache usage, ehcache version raised to 1.7.1
 * using new (fixed) plexus-slf4j-logger manager, slf4j raised to 1.5.8
 * added new modules (Vaadin UI, Jersey REST API using Enunciate, WAR)
+* cleaned up dependencies

+Just as an example, here are the results of "dependency cleanup": the size of the Nexus OSS WAR: 14.4MB.
+The size of NexusPEEDY WAR: 12.6.
+Size of "bundle" of Nexus OSS: 15.1MB.
+The size of NexusPEEDY "bundle": 13.2MB. *Note*: This comparison is only to show size differences, but in reality, the build results of nexus-webapp module in NexusPEEDY does not make any sense, it is even taken out of reactor build!
+NexusPEEDY adds new modules for building the final artifact!

 ## Branches